 - Encourage and motivate fans to introduce The Daydream Club to their friends

 We do this by diverting a fraction of the money we were wasting on radio pluggers and so-called music PR experts to promoted posts on Facebook.
-Then we spend time optimising the look of the content we share ensuring maximum standout and cut through in the news feed.
+Then we spend time optimising the look of the content we share ensuring maximum stand out and cut through in the news feed.

 The investment focus and burden of financial return is no longer just on one new track.
 Our new promotional approach always starts with the band, not an individual single.
-We encourage fans to listen or add any of the bands 39 tracks to a playlist to drive direct income.
+We encourage fans to listen or add any of the band’s 39 tracks to a playlist to drive direct income.

 New music versus new to me

-The concept of new music has changed, new on Spotify simply means ‘new to me’ with Spotify curated playlists containing music by theme not by release date.
-On the example below The Daydream Club’s track ‘Found’ sits alongside tracks that span an 11 year release date period.
-For most listeners, it’s all new music, because, it’s new to you.
+The concept of new music has changed, new on Spotify simply means ‘new to me’ with Spotify curated playlists containing music by theme, not by release date.
+On the example below The Daydream Club’s track ‘Found’ sits alongside tracks that span an 11-year release date period.
+For most listeners, it’s all-new music, because, it’s new to you.
 The music industry’s obsession with the next new single and release date is out of step with how fans consume music online.

 Spotify offers a lifetime of value

 There have been lots of negative articles written about the low-income bands generate from Spotify.
-Remember, Spotify has the potential to offers a lifetime of value, in contrast to the value delivered from a one-time physical sale.
+Remember, Spotify has the potential to offer a lifetime of value, in contrast to the value delivered from a one-time physical sale.

-Furthermore, if Spotify is used to support your catalogue not just a new single, the cumulative streams soon add up.
+Furthermore, if Spotify is used to support your catalogue, not just a new single, the cumulative streams soon add up.
 The Daydream Club have 39 tracks that earn them money.
 How many retailers only sell one product?
 In the old model the outlay on promotion was never recouped by the PRS income from radio play.

 Earning a sustainable income from Spotify

 Thanks to the fans and Spotify The Daydream Club now appear on over 333,000 playlists.
-They recently passed one million streams per month, and over 90 million streams in total.
-The net effect of these numbers a sustainable income for the band.
+They recently passed one million streams per month and over 90 million streams in total.
+The net effect of these numbers is a sustainable income for the band.
 Furthermore, this turnaround has been achieved with a fraction of the budget previously wasted on radio pluggers and PR agencies.

 For The Daydream Club, earning an income sufficient to allow them to continue to make music means they are successful.
-Finally after years spent following the traditional path, we have created a new model that specifically works for them.
+Finally, after years spent following the traditional path, we have created a new model that specifically works for them.
 It starts with music and fans, not fame.